rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

   - Use the user's start location
   - Use a loading notification to show it generating and add the ability to hop to the nodes
   - Apply to first generation, generate more, dependent generation
+- [x] Feedback regenerating after updates is distracting - Add labels to the loading states
 - [ ] Rename regenerate to update eh